jesscancode/ai-product-framework/README.md

 An exec who gets a briefing on WhatsApp can reply with a voice note in seconds.
 Ask the same person to log into a tool and complete a form, and you get silence.
 The channel decides whether feedback happens at all, so the framework treats each person's channel as part of the design.

-## Four loops, not two
+## The four loops

-A review of the framework found that it *described* three feedback circuits but never drew them as closed loops — so revisit triggers rot, Store decays, and team feedback depends on someone choosing to speak up.
-Formalising them gives four loops, each with its own cadence and trigger, each passing a human gate.
+Four feedback loops run through the system, each with its own cadence and trigger, each passing a human gate.
+Because each is drawn as a closed loop, the system does not decay: revisit triggers fire on time, Store stays clean, and team feedback returns as signal rather than depending on someone choosing to speak up.

 ```mermaid
 flowchart LR